Dolet® 8 for Sibelius Release Notes

 - The version number is exported correctly from the new numbering systems introduced in Sibelius 2018 and Sibelius 2020.

-Version 8.0 also includes the following features and fixes:
+Version 8.0 also included the following features and fixes:

 - MusicXML files for each dynamic part can be exported all at once using the new Export Parts to MusicXML menu item.